-Ambar serves on the boards of the Women’s College Coalition, is Vice-Chair of the Pennsylvania Campus Compact board, Chair of the Lehigh Valley Association for Independent Colleges board, and Chair-Elect of the Colonial States Athletic Conference board.
+Ambar serves on the board of the Women’s College Coalition and as Chair of the Colonial States Athletic Conference board.
 Ambar has earned several awards for her support of women including the 2012 Girls Scouts “Take the Lead” Award, the 2011 American Association of University Women (AAUW) Gateway to Equity Award from the organization’s Allentown Branch, and the 2010 Athena Award from the Women’s Business Council (WBC) of the Greater Lehigh Valley Chamber of Commerce.
 In 2014, she was honored by the governor’s office as a Distinguished Daughter of Pennsylvania.

 She earned her juris doctorate from Columbia School of Law, her master’s in public affairs from Princeton University, and her Bachelor of Science degree in Foreign Service from Georgetown University.
-She is married to Saladin Malik Ambar, Ph.D., associate professor at the Eagleton Institute of Politics at Rutgers University, and they have six-year-old triplets, Gabrielle, Luke, and Daniel.
+She is married to Saladin Malik Ambar, Ph.D., associate professor at the Eagleton Institute of Politics at Rutgers University, and they have ten-year-old triplets, Gabrielle, Luke, and Daniel.